What Is A Range ?

 = 15

-Note how for the MAX value, we only input “Today’s High” and “Yesterdays Close” and for the MIN value, we only input ” Today’s Low” and ” Yesterday’s Close”.
+Note how for the MAX value, we only input “Today’s High” and “Yesterdays Close”, and for the MIN value, we only input ” Today’s Low” and ” Yesterday’s Close”.

 This is done to minimize the number of inputs required to calculate the True Range;

-by using simple logic, we can conclude that “Today’s Low” cannot be higher than “Today’s High” therefore, there isn’t a need to include the price point when calculating for MAX value.
-The opposite will apply when calculating the MIN value; there isn’t need to include “Todays High”.
+Therefore, there isn’t a need to include the price point when calculating the MAX value.
+The opposite will apply when calculating the MIN value; there isn’t a need to include “Today’s High”.

 =MAX(GOOGLEFINANCE(B1,"HIGH"),GOOGLEFINANCE(B1,"CLOSEYEST"))-MIN(GOOGLEFINANCE(B1,"LOW"),GOOGLEFINANCE(B1,"CLOSEYEST"))